nessalc/lapo-presenter-notes/README.md

 # Lake Afton Public Observatory Presenter Notes
-This project uses [MKDocs](http://www.mkdocs.org/) to create a web pages providing notes of the objects and programs used at the telescope during the public programs.
+This project uses [MKDocs](http://www.mkdocs.org/) to create web pages providing notes of the objects and programs used at the telescope during the public programs.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [Build and Deployment](#build-and-deployment) for notes on how to deploy the project on a live system.
+See [Build and Deployment](#build-and-deployment) below for notes on how to deploy the project on a live system.

 ## Prerequisites